The Intersection of Patriarchal Culture, Enmeshment, and Narcissism in South Asian Couples.

 • Differentiate love from guilt-based loyalty

-Therapy can help empower you and your partner to honor tradition while building your own emotionally attuned system—one with love, safety, and boundaries.
+Therapy can help empower you and your partner to honor tradition and care for parents while building your own emotionally attuned system—one with love, safety, and healthy boundaries.

 Amala Counseling